LogtalkDotOrg/logtalk3/manuals/_sources/libraries/arbitrary.rst.txt

 In this second example, we use some of the pre-defined types provided by the library.
-The ``types_frequency(Pairs)`` type supports generating random terms for a type in the ``Type-Frequency`` pairs list where the type ie randomly chosen after the types relative frequency.
-The ``compound(Name, Types)`` type supports generating compound term with a given name and random arguments after the given types:
+The ``types_frequency(Pairs)`` type supports generating random terms for a type in the ``Type-Frequency`` pairs list where the type is randomly chosen after the types relative frequency.
+The ``compound(Name, Types)`` type supports generating compound terms with a given name and random arguments after the given types:

 ::